c4ffein/pass/README.md

 ## Dependencies

-The Python implementation has the same system dependencies as the original:
+The Python implementation relies on some of the same system dependencies as the original:

 - GnuPG2
 - git